-- To keep the pullets/layers inside, and predators outside the pasture range you need to take care of a good fencing. - When needed also fencing to make different compartments inside the complete pasture range - Best fencing is about 2 meter high with electric wire on top (when allowed) to protect for foxes, or similar predators, en 0.50 meter underground for anti-tunnelling barrier.
+- To keep the pullets/layers inside, and predators outside the pasture range you need to take care of a good fencing. - When needed also fencing to make different compartments inside the complete pasture range - The best fence is about 2 meters high with electric wire at the top (when allowed) to protect foxes or similar predators.
+It must be 50 cm deep underground to act as an anti-tunneling barrier.